Inside the 'meat grinder': Russian and Ukrainian losses mount in Bakhmut | CBC News

 Inside the 'meat grinder': Russian and Ukrainian losses mount in Bakhmut

-Eastern city, site of heavy fighting since August, holds high symbolic value for both sides
+Eastern city, site of heavy fighting since August, holds symbolic value for both sides

 Warning: This story contains a graphic photo